GoktugGuvercin/The-Theory-of-Deep-Learning/README.md

 In BERT, WordPiece style tokenizer is used, and it has 30k token vocabulary.
 The first token of each input sequence is always classification token [CLS] to represent the entire sequence for classification tasks.

+## Can you describe classical pipeline of Retrieval Augmented Generation ?

+When a query is given as input to a generative large language model, its context is enriched by retrieving relevant, up-to-date information from external resources.
+In that way, additional guidance would be provided beyond what the model have learnt during training.
+To achieve that, the contenxt of the query is encoded by a representation model and its corresponding embedding is searched on vector databases.
+At this point, the most similar embeddings along with relavant documents or text chunks are retrieved.

+Vector databases are built at the top of approximate nearest neighbor search to return the results as fast as possible.
+While this provides and advantage in speed, the retrieved results are not perfectly precise, where reranking enter the picture.
+Reranker models, at first, encode the query and retrieved passages and then compute pairwise proximity score between them.
+At the end, the most relevant top K passages are chosen to be included with query in an extended prompt.

 ## Can you describe the concept of connectivity in convolutional and FC layers ?